The Union of Academies cooperates with various national scientific institutions, foundations, and media partners.

 The Union of Academies has been a member of the Stiftung Neue Verantwortung since 2007.
-The Union of Academies is represented on the board of the SNV by its president.
 The SNV is supported by businesses, foundations and both public and private patrons.
 The foundation works primarily with the thematic focuses of digital infrastructure and IT security, working environments in transition, and energy and resources.
 On these subject areas, the experts of the SNV produce analyses, develop political recommendations and organise events.

 Wissenschaft im Dialog